 - Peripheral Blood Film:

-- Lymphocytosis (cells are small, mature appearing lymphocytes with a dense nucleus, partially aggregated or clumped chromatin without discernable nucleoli, they have a scanty basophilic cytoplasm), “
+- Lymphocytosis (cells are small, mature appearing lymphocytes with a dense nucleus, partially aggregated or clumped chromatin without discernible nucleoli, they have a scanty basophilic cytoplasm), “

 - Smudge” cells or “basket” cells (Lymphocytes that appear to have been flattened or smudged in the process of being spread on the glass slide.

-- Bone marrow evaluation ***BMA and trephine biopsy are not required for diagnosis of CLL
+- Bone marrow studies are not required to diagnose CLL

 - Bone Marrow Aspirate: normal to increased cellularity with lymphocytes accounting for more than 30% of nucleated cells

-- Trephine Biopsy: exhibits a range of infiltration patterns (focal, non-para trabecular nodules; interstitial infiltrates – CLL cells are admixed with hematopoietic elements and diffuse solid lesions) ***The pattern of Bone marrow infiltration is useful to distinguish CLL from other DDx considerations
+- Trephine Biopsy: exhibits a range of infiltration patterns (focal, non-para trabecular nodules; interstitial infiltrates – CLL cells are admixed with hematopoietic elements and diffuse solid lesions).
+The pattern of Bone marrow infiltration is useful to distinguish CLL from other differentials.

-- B-cell markers: CD19+, CD20+, CD23+, CD5+ (Aberrant expression of CD5+ – a T-cell markers – is very specific for CLL) SmIg weak (Only a single IgL chain is expressed confirming the clonal nature of these cells)
+- B-cell markers: CD19+, CD20+, CD23+, CD5+ (Aberrant expression of CD5+ – a T-cell marker – is very specific for CLL) SmIg weak (Only a single IgL chain is expressed, confirming the clonal nature of these cells)

 - T-cell markers: CD3+, CD4+, CD5+, CD8+